wilzh40/wilzh40.github.io_stop/_posts/2015-07-19-creating-a-decibel-meter-using-ios.md

     }

-In the end I had a pretty straightforward app.
+In the end I had a pretty straightforward app, and it was a great learning experience.
+Hopefully I'll apply what I learned into hacking an LED light to glow to the beat of music (my next project).